It is possible to prepare for the unexpected! Knowing what to do before a liveblog can help you to get a new event up and running in minutes.

 A freelancer can be added to the event as a GUEST WRITER.
 Click here to learn more about Guest Writers.

-4. Get familiar with the engage platform
+4. Get familiar with the Live platform

 Covering live events is an exciting fast-moving experience, which requires writers to think and react quickly.
 Understanding your options for content before the event will arm your team with the tools needed to create a compelling live story.